-The Center interprets “bioethics” as a broad domain of questions about ethical issues in the life sciences and health care, rather than a research discipline.
+The center interprets “bioethics” as a broad domain of questions about ethical issues in the life sciences and health care, rather than a research discipline.

 Margaret Waltz and Jonathan S. Berg are co-authors, with colleagues, on a new article in Genetics in Medicine.
 The researchers “investigated associations between GBMM [group-based medical mistrust]” and perceptions of a specialty care appointment.
 The study includes perspectives from caregivers of child patients and from providers.
 Findings “extend evidence for detrimental effects of GBMM on … Read more